ovinokurov/DesignPatterns/README.md

 1. Singleton Pattern
 2. Factory Pattern
-3. Observer Pattern (Work in Progress)
+3. Observer Pattern
+4. Dependency Injection Pattern

 ## How to Use